TID-Lab/nudge-platform/README.md

 1. Clone this repository on your local machine.

 2. Download the [MongoDB Community](https://mongodb.com) server to your computer.
+It can also be convenient to have this automatically start up with your computer (i.e. set it up as a macOS service).

 3. Install [nvm](https://github.com/nvm-sh/nvm).
 We'll use this to install Node.js properly in the next step.